MaSteR-AxE/MaTaDoR1/README.md

 screen ./Run autocli

-start the api bot with cli-bot account
+start the api bot with cli-bot account in the telegram

 if helper turned off the cli-bot speed, will be slow